UTM-Online/AzureDevOpsPsModule/_docs/cmdlets/Core/SetAccountContext.md

 <br>
 ### -ProjectName
-The name of the project you want to with
+The name of the project you want to work with

 <br>